pavejs/pavejs.org/content/docs/schemas-and-types/type-definitions.md

 }
 ```

-While the boolean type coerces other values to a simple Boolean instance, this is just referenced as an example of a more involved scalar type, that both validates, and transforms a variety of values to a normalized and consistent instance/type/value.
+While the boolean type coerces other values to a simple Boolean instance, this is just referenced as an example of a more involved type, that both validates, and transforms a variety of values to a normalized and consistent instance/type/value.

-As a secondary example, of a more basic (and more common) scalar type resolve, here's the validation for a `time` type from the same package referenced earlier.
+As a secondary example, of a more basic (and more common) type resolve, here's the validation for a `time` type from the same package referenced earlier.

 #### Example 2